 After Desperate Remedies, Wells was keen to "get back to the quiet of the page".
 His short stories, novels and non-fiction works won wide praise.
 But he did not entirely abandon other forms of drama.
 He helped write the script for 1998 Garth Maxwell feature When Love Comes, and collaborated with Colin McColl on Ricordi!, an operatic dramatisation of Katherine Mansfield's stories, for the 1996 NZ International Festival of the Arts.

 There were many autobiographical works.
 His TV documentary Pansy (2001) charts his path to becoming a writer and filmmaker.
 It was accompanied by book Long Loop Home, in which Wells addresses coming out after being drafted to fight in Vietnam, and his relationship with his brother Russell, who died of AIDS in 1989.
-Wells wrote evocatively about his love affair with cinema in 2005 essay On Going to the Movies, and on directing in a chapter of Film in Aotearoa New Zealand.
+Wells wrote evocatively about his love affair with cinema in essay On Going to the Movies (which was published as a book in 2005), and about directing in a chapter of Film in Aotearoa New Zealand.
 His screen projects were analysed by American David Gerstner in a chapter of New Zealand Filmmakers.

 Dangerous Desires won three Kiwi book awards in 1992, and sold to an American publisher for what was said to be "a significant five-figure sum".
 Iridescence (2003) was a runner-up in the Montana NZ Book Awards, and a finalist for the 2005 Tasmania Pacific Fiction Prize.
 Another award allowed him to complete 2011 biography The Hungry Heart: Journeys with William Colenso.
 In 2006 Wells was made a Member of the NZ Order of Merit, for services to literature and film.
 He was a founder of the Auckland Writers and Readers Festival with novelist Stephanie Johnson, and (in 2016) New Zealand's first LGBTQI+ festival, SameSame But Different.

-In early 2014 Wells wrote this introduction for NZ On Screen's LGBT Collection.
+In early 2014 Wells wrote this introduction for NZ On Screen's Rainbow Collection.
 He invited readers to imagine themselves in a very different time: one where "your sexuality is illegal, eroticism forbidden and you must fight — fight to exist".
 That fighting spirit embraced even his own mortality.
 Wells' last book was published weeks before his death on 18 February 2019.
-Hello Darkness used Facebook posts and photographs to examine living with a terminal illness —prostate cancer.
+Hello Darkness used Facebook posts and photographs to examine living with a terminal illness — prostate cancer.